-Lake Chala is a unique caldera lake, and is thought to be the deepest inland body of water in Africa.
+Lake Chala is a unique caldera lake and is thought to be the deepest inland body of water in Africa.
 This lake is fed by underground springs from Mt.
 Kilimanjaro.

-The lake is fed by groundwater flows, which come from Mount Kilimanjaro, fed and drained underground with a rate of about 10 million m³ / year.
+The lake is fed by groundwater flows, which come from Mount Kilimanjaro, fed and drained underground at a rate of about 10 million m³ / year.
 Depending on the time of year, it ranges in colour from deep blue to turquoise and green, it is surrounded by a 100 metres high crater rim.

 Activities at this lake: walking safaris, canoeing, swimming and fishing.

-Best time to visit: All year around
+Best time to visit: All year round